CHAPTER 700 University Advancement

 740.2 Communications

-The Communications office shall establish and maintain editorial standards and enforce the graphic standards for print, electronic and broadcast communications.
-The Cal Poly Campus Style Guide, created and maintained by Communications, shall apply to all Cal Poly communications channels.
+UCM shall establish and maintain editorial standards and enforce graphic standards for print, electronic and broadcast communications.
+The Cal Poly Campus Style Guide, created and maintained by UCM, shall apply to all Cal Poly communications channels.

 740.2.1 - Publications involving the Cal Poly Name or Logos:

-All proposed non-scholarly publications intended for distribution outside Cal Poly, whether print or electronic, are official communications and must conform to University standards and requirements.
-All non-scholarly materials produced anywhere within the University for external print or electronic distribution shall be approved by the Communications staff prior to dissemination.
-Communications shall communicate an approval process and timeline in their published departmental procedures.
-All communications written and designed by non-university personnel shall be submitted to the Communications office for review to ensure adherence to University standards, proper ownership, and shall be produced by a print partner approved by Contract & Procurement Services.
+All proposed non-scholarly publications intended for distribution outside Cal Poly, whether print or electronic, are official communications and must conform to university standards and requirements.
+All non-scholarly materials produced anywhere within the university for external print or electronic distribution shall be approved by UCM prior to dissemination.
+UCM shall communicate an approval process and timeline in their published departmental procedures.
+All communications written and designed by non-university personnel shall be submitted to UCM for review to ensure adherence to university standards and proper ownership and shall be produced by a print partner approved by Contract and Procurement Services.

-All Cal Poly external publications shall require the inclusion of an appropriate nondiscrimination/affirmative action statement as provided by the Communications office.
+All Cal Poly external publications shall require the inclusion of an appropriate nondiscrimination/affirmative action statement as provided by UCM.

 740.2.2 - Mass Electronic Messaging: